slatedocs/slate/source/includes/_zones.md

 This endpoint retrieves all the zones that limits the range of the scooter.
 Outside of a business zone the speed will automatically be reduced and will only be restored once entering the business zone again.
 Within a business zone there are constrained zones which limit the capability of the vehicle like maximum speed and the capability to park the vehicle.
+The reduced speed is currently fixed and set to 5kmh.

 The provided coordinates describe a polygone.